 Harriet S. Friedman, M.A., M.F.T., J.A.

-The fee for an Intake Assessment is $200.
-Individual and family therapy is $180 per session.
+The fee for individual therapy is $225 per session.

-Fee reductions may be available to those with demonstrated financial need and are negotiated on an individual basis—please inquire.
+Fee reductions for those with financial need are negotiated on an individual basis—please inquire.

-Initial phone consultations up to 30 minutes are free.
+Initial phone consultations up to 30 minutes are complimentary.